paritytech/polkadot-sdk/polkadot/doc/docker.md

 To get up and running with the smallest footprint on your system, you may use an existing Polkadot Container image.

-You may also build a polkadot container image yourself (it takes a while...) using the container specs `scripts/ci/dockerfiles/polkadot/polkadot_builder.Dockerfile`.
+You may also build a Polkadot container image yourself (it takes a while...) using the container specs `scripts/ci/dockerfiles/polkadot/polkadot_builder.Dockerfile`.

 ### Debian injected

-The Debian injected image is how the official polkadot container image is produced.
+The Debian injected image is how the official Polkadot container image is produced.
 It relies on the Debian package that is published upon each release.
 The Debian injected image is usually available a few minutes after a new release is published.
 It has the benefit of relying on the GPG signatures embedded in the Debian package.

 ### Generic injected

-For simple testing purposes, the easiest option for polkadot and also random binaries, is to use the `binary_injected.Dockerfile` container spec.
+For simple testing purposes, the easiest option for Polkadot and also random binaries, is to use the `binary_injected.Dockerfile` container spec.
 This option is less secure since the injected binary is not checked at all but it has the benefit to be simple.
 This option requires to already have a valid `polkadot` binary, compiled for Linux.